 Despite all of the technological advances and society’s reliance on gadgets, there are those who still prefer to write the old-fashioned way, with a pen and paper.
 The same fine motor skills are also used for other types of tasks, such as playing a musical instrument, gardening, doing arts and crafts, and yes, even typing on a computer keyboard.
-All of these tasks, when done repeatedly, incorrectly, or under an intense amount of stress, can cause the brain to send the wrong signals to the hand muscles, resulting in Focal Hand Dystonia.
+All of these tasks, when done repeatedly, incorrectly, or under an intense amount of stress, can cause the brain to send the wrong signals to the hand muscles, resulting in focal hand dystonia.

-Symptoms of Writer’s Cramp
+Writer’s Cramp Symptoms

 - Muscle spasms

 - Fingers very tightly gripping a pen, scissors, or buttons

 - Fingers extending during activity, making it difficult to use the hands